Arker12/NatSniper/README.md

 # Discord Terms of Services

-Before using this tool read the [tos of discord](https://discord.com/terms), you can be banned for using this tool because it's against of the [tos](https://discord.com/terms).
+Before using this tool read the [tos of discord](https://discord.com/terms), you can be banned for using this, because it's against of the [tos](https://discord.com/terms).

 -----